 SEO is among the most complex digital marketing strategies for two reasons:

 - It requires optimization beyond your own channels.

-Investing time and resources in both of these components, known as on-site and off-site SEO, will yield comprehensive, positive results.
+Investing time and resources in both of these components, known as on-site and off-site SEO, will yield comprehensive, positive ranking results in Google.

 On-Site Legal SEO: Optimizing Your Backend for User Experience

 Broadly speaking, on-site SEO refers to the way you build your digital infrastructure to allow your website (and its content) to shine.

 - Embracing an aggressive approach to internal links

 When you really think about it, on-site SEO is really about enhancing the user’s experience.